clhedrick/kerberos/README.md

 This is a system for creating groups and accounts based on what role someone is in and what courses they are registered for.
-It's based on rules, and designed to be portable.
+It's based on rules, and designed to be portable to other environments.
 It might be useful for academic departments elsewhere, though it would need minor changes.
+(If someone else actually wants to use it, I'd be happy to work with them.)

-Assumptions: user roles and course registration are avaiable in LDAP, with additional role information in an Oracle database.
+Assumptions: user roles and course registration are avaiable in LDAP, with additional role information in an SQL database.
 Specific queries are defined in the configuraiton file.
 You'd probably have to adjust Java code slightly depending upon the format of our course identifiers.

+It can be set to require people responsible for groups to review membership annually.

 ## credserv and kgetcred

-Kerberos works cleanly for interactive logins, but how to you get credentials for cron jobs?
+Kerberos works cleanly for interactive logins, but how do you get credentials for cron jobs?
 The usual documentation tells users to create key tables.
-There are two issues with this (1) security; if someone gets a key table, they can be you anywhere at any time, and you'll probably never know it (2) at least with IPA, users with two factor authentication can't use key tables.
+There are two issues with this (1) security; if someone can get your key table, they can be you anywhere at any time, and you'll probably never know it (2) at least with IPA, users with two factor authentication can't use key tables.

 We use a Kerberized client-server application.
 Credserv is the server.
 Kgetcred will get Kerberos credentials for a specified user.
 It must be called by root.
-The user must register that they want root to be able to get credentials for the specific machine.
-The credentials are by default not forwardable and have the IP address of that machine.
+The user must register that they want root to be able to get credentials for them on specific machine.
+The credentials are by default not forwardable and have the IP address of that machine built in.
 This provides a much more controlled approach than a key table.
 The server duplicates some of the KDC code, and generates credentials itself.
 That allows it to work for users with one-time passwords.
 Such users should think carefully before using this, but there are situations where it makes sense.

 There's a pam version of kgetcred, which we use for cron jobs.
-Thus the user doesn't need to know how this works.
-They just have to register for the machine they need to run cron jobs on.
+The user doesn't need to know how this works.
+Pam will see to it that cron issues credentials for their job, as long as they have registered that they want to cron to work on that machine.

+This may also be useful as a sample if you want to know how to call LDAP from C using GSSAPI authentication.
+The documentation for this is not very easy to understand.

 ## renewd